When it comes to vaping and vaporizer safety…

-The answer to this question, might shock you…
+The answer to this question might come as a surprise …

-It is possible to not only negate all the positive effects if you (accidentally) combust with your vaporizer …
+It is possible to not only negate all the harm-reducing effects associated with vaporizers if you (accidentally) combust with your vaporizer …

 But it gets worse:

-You can completely wreck your health with heavy metal poisoning and other types of poisoning, if you get the wrong vaporizer.
+You can damage your health with heavy metal poisoning or inhale plastic micro-particles if you get the wrong vaporizer.

-But after reading today’s post, worries about wrecking your health with a dangerous vaporizer will be something of the past.
+But after reading today’s post, worries about putting your health at risk with a dangerous vaporizer will be something of the past.

-I’m going to exactly show which parts of a vaporizer have the potential to put you in a hospital bed and how you can avoid the dangerous AND get the safest vaporizers.
+I’m going to exactly show which parts of a vaporizer have the potential to put you in a hospital bed and how you can avoid the dangerous vaporizers.